podikoglou/podikoglou.eu/_posts/2024-08-13-transpiling-typescript-to-c.md

 ## Implementation

 My first implementation was in TypeScript itself, since I thought It would have better support for the language.
-I used [swc][4]'s parser's bindings for TypeScript.
-I quickly realized that I was not enjoying the library or the workflow and so I opted in for Rust, which `swc` is written in.
+I used [swc][2]'s parser's bindings for TypeScript.
+I quickly realized that I was not enjoying the library or the workflow, so I opted in for Rust, which `swc` is written in.

-I decided to create my own [IR][5], which is basically a dumbed down AST which is derived from SWC's AST.
+I decided to create my own [IR][3], which is basically a dumbed down AST which is derived from SWC's AST.

 This is what my IR's root looks like: